Epistemology in Advaita Vedanta: Upamāṇam (comparison, analogy)

-Arthāpatti (postulation)
+Arthāpattih (postulation)

-Arthāpatti (अर्थापत्ति), postulation, derivation from circumstances.
+Arthāpattih (अर्थापत्तिः), postulation, derivation from circumstances.
 In contemporary logic, this pramana is similar to circumstantial implication.
 As example, if a person left in a boat on river earlier, and the time is now past the expected time of arrival, then the circumstances support the truth postulate that the person has arrived.
 Many Indian scholars considered this Pramana as invalid or at best weak, because the boat may have gotten delayed or diverted.
 However, in cases such as deriving the time of a future sunrise or sunset, this method was asserted by the proponents to be reliable.

-Anupalabdi (non-perception, negative/cognitive proof)
+Anupalabdih (non-perception, negative/cognitive proof)

-Anupalabdi (अनुपलब्धि), non-perception, negative/cognitive proof.
+Anupalabdih (अनुपलब्धिः), non-perception, negative/cognitive proof.
 Anupalabdhi pramana suggests that knowing a negative, such as "there is no jug in this room" is a form of valid knowledge.
 If something can be observed or inferred or proven as non-existent or impossible, then one knows more than what one did without such means.
 In Advaita school of Hindu philosophy, a valid conclusion is either sadrupa (positive) or asadrupa (negative) relation - both correct and valuable.
 Like other pramana, Indian scholars refined Anupalabdi to four types: non-perception of the cause, non-perception of the effect, non-perception of object, and non-perception of contradiction.
 Only two schools of Hinduism accepted and developed the concept "non-perception" as a pramana.
 Advaita considers this method as valid and useful when the other five pramanas fail in one's pursuit of knowledge and truth.
 A variation of Anupaladbi, called Abhava (अभाव) has also been posited as an epistemic method.
 It means non-existence.
 Some scholars consider Anupalabdi to be same as Abhava, while others consider Anupalabdi and Abhava as different.
 Abhava-pramana has been discussed in Advaita in the context of Padārtha (पदार्थ, referent of a term).
 A Padartha is defined as that which is simultaneously Astitva (existent), Jneyatva (knowable) and Abhidheyatva (nameable).
 Abhava was further refined in four types, by the schools of Hinduism that accepted it as a useful method of epistemology: dhvamsa (termination of what existed), atyanta-abhava (impossibility, absolute non-existence, contradiction), anyonya-abhava (mutual negation, reciprocal absence) and pragavasa (prior, antecedent non-existence).